mmiele/storage-xmlapi-python-client/README.md

 <a href="https://developers.google.com/storage/docs/xml-api-overview" target="_blank">XML API</a>.
 It uses a simple interface which allows you to perform tasks such as: list the buckets in a project, list objects in a bucket, create a bucket, create an object and so on.
 The intent of the application is educational.
-It should help you to understand the API syntanx (and semantics) when interacting with Google Cloud Storage.
+It should help you to understand the API syntax (and semantics) when interacting with Google Cloud Storage.

 <h3>Background</h3>